ankitgoswami23/imdbmovieinfo/README.md

 ````
 Setup Database configuration in development.yaml file

-run db query from imdbmovie.sql into mysql
+run databse query from imdbmovie.sql into mysql

 run project with
 ````